-So you’re constantly doing a balancing act with your bills, financial goals, and transferring money back and forth between accounts.
-After experimenting with different strategies to increase cash flow, and level out the feast and famine cycles of being a freelancer, I feel like I’ve nearly mastered this concept (finally!).
+You’re constantly doing a balancing act with your bills, financial goals, and transferring money back and forth between accounts.

-So here are some tips on how you can create a successful budget plan, based on methods I’ve tested, even if you don’t make consistent income.
+Here are some tips on how you can create a successful budget plan, even if you don’t make consistent income.

-I confess that I’m a bit of a bank account junkie in that I have no less than 17 bank accounts (including both business and personal checking/savings).
-Each one of them has a name and a specific purpose.
-My husband and I also have separate personal accounts we use for fun money.
+I confess that I’m a bit of a bank account junkie but each one of them has a name and a specific purpose.

-When you’re dealing with irregular income, you can ease the inconsistency by using multiple bank accounts for certain goals and large quarterly or yearly expenses.
-For my business I have a separate account for Taxes, Conferences and Business Travel.
-This allows me to set aside money throughout the year, and then withdraw funds related to this category when I need it.
+When you’re dealing with irregular income, you can even out the inconsistency by using this strategy.
+Open multiple bank accounts for certain goals or large quarterly or yearly expenses.

 No more not having the budget to go to an industry conference, or not having enough money to pay the IRS at tax time.
 By planning ahead, and using multiple bank accounts you can finally afford the things your business needs.